ryanrwatkins/preprints_recommender/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Contact
-For questions or feedback, please contact me on Github.
+For questions or feedback, please contact me on (https://github.com/ryanrwatkins/preprints_recommender)[Github].